aslamdoctor/rearrange-woocommerce-products/readme.txt

 1. Products rearranging CAN NOT be undone after deactivating or deleting the plugin if you are doing sorting on all products.
 As it directly updates the "menu_order" property of the products.
 2. Products rearranging WILL BE undone after deactivating or deleting the plugin if you are doing sorting on products by categories.

-= Can I also update the sort order of products added using woocommerce shortcode like this `[product_category category="my-category-slug"]` ? =
+= Can I also update the sort order of products added using woocommerce shortcode ? =

-Yes, you can override the default sort order of the products added using shortcode.
+Yes, you can override the default sort order of the products added using shortcode like this `[product_category category="my-category-slug"]`.
 To do that Go to "Admin > Rearrange Products > Settings" and enable/check the option that says "All Loops (including shortcodes)".

 == Troubleshooting ==